Linux kernel mailing list: Media coverage

 The LWN.net website frequently covers discussion on the LKML, and the newsletter Kernel Traffic covered the activities of the LKML until November 2005.
 Many internet websites include archives of the mailing list, such as lore.kernel.org/lkml, lkml.org, mail-archive.com and marc.info.

-Linus Torvalds on LKML
+Conduct of Linus Torvalds

 Linus Torvalds is known for angrily disagreeing with other developers on the LKML.
 Calling himself a "really unpleasant person", he later explained "I'd like to be a nice person and curse less and encourage people to grow rather than telling them they are idiots.
 I'm sorry – I tried, it's just not in me."

 His attitude, which Torvalds considers necessary for making his point clear, has drawn opposition from Intel programmer Sage Sharp and systemd developer Lennart Poettering, among others.
 In 2018 Torvalds took a break from kernel development to work on improving his behavior and instituted a code of conduct.